fdabl/scalar-implicatures/README.md

 (see also misc/specification.pdf)

-The experiment implements a version of of an **incremental verification task** in which binary truth-value judgements are collected for sentence-picture pairs,while the picture is only incrementally revealed upon subjects' request.
+The experiment implements a version of an **incremental verification task** in which binary truth-value judgements are collected for sentence-picture pairs,while the picture is only incrementally revealed upon subjects' request.
 The task helps to